Paralegal Programs Offer Fast Entry Into Legal Careers

-The U.S. News and World Report includes paralegal jobs on its list of "Best Jobs" of 2012, describing the anticipated occupational growth for paralegals to be "leaps and bounds above that of lawyers...
+The U.S. News and World Report includes paralegal jobs on its list of "Best Jobs" of 2014, describing the anticipated occupational growth for paralegals to be "leaps and bounds above that of lawyers...
 (B)ecoming a paralegal a great option for individuals who are interested in law but do not wish to endure the longer process of becoming a lawyer."
-While practicing attorneys earn a higher salary than paralegals, the median annual wage for people with paralegal training is 37.8% higher than the national average (Source: U.S. Bureau of Labor Statistics).

 Stony Brook University, in partnership with the Center for Legal Studies, offers a quick, affordable paralegal certificate program that prepares students for paralegal and legal assistant jobs.
-The 84-hour live-lecture course, which is held on Saturdays and Sundays, begins October 13, 2012.
+The 84-hour live-lecture course is held on Saturdays and Sundays.

 Paralegals don’t practice law, but they are trained to help attorneys gather evidence, do research, interview clients and witnesses, and prepare legal briefs and forms.
 In short, companies and legal firms are looking save money by hiring paralegals to perform many of the tasks that were previously assigned to licensed attorneys.